FOI-Bioinformatics/flextaxd/README.md

 Note: If your genome names are different, you can create a custom genome2taxid file and import into your database to match the names of your genome fasta/fa please avoid naming custom fasta files fna as this will be used to detect if genome names are formatted using refseq/genbank naming.
 Note that the refseq/genbank genomefiles needs to be gzipped (and end with .gz) in their stored location.

 ### Create Kraken DB
-First dump your CTDB into names.dmp and nodes.dmp (default) if that was not already done.
+First dump your FlexTaxDatabase into names.dmp and nodes.dmp (default) if that was not already done.
 ```
 flextaxd --dump -o NCBI_database
 ```

-Add genomes to a kraken database <my_custom_krakendb> (and create the kraken database using --create_db)
+Add genomes to a kraken database <my_custom_krakendb> (and create the kraken database using --create_db) -o must be set to where the database names and nodes were dumped (NCBI_database)
 ```
-flextaxd-create --kraken_db my_custom_krakendb --genomes_path /path/to/genomes/folder --create_db --krakenversion kraken2
+flextaxd-create --kraken_db path/to/my_custom_krakendb --genomes_path path/to/genomes/folder --create_db --krakenversion kraken2 -o NCBI_database
 ```

 The script will find all custom fasta, fa and refseq/genbank fna files in the given path and then add them to the krakendb, if --create_db parameter is given